elementor/elementor-developers-docs/src/controls/dynamic-content.md

 <img :src="$withBase('/assets/img/elementor-dynamic-tag-indicator.png')" alt="Elementor Dynamic Tag Indicator" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

-When a control has dynamic tags support, an additional icon is added to indicate to the user that he can replace the content with any dynamic tag.
+When a control has dynamic tags support, an additional icon is added to indicate to the user that they can replace the content with any dynamic tag.

 ## Dynamic Example